CadenzaProject/cadenzaproject.github.io/docs/cadenza1/cc1_summary_task2.md

 import { TwitterTimelineEmbed } from "react-twitter-embed";

 ::::::tip Participate
-If you have an interesting idea of how you can improve music for people with hearing loss listening music in a car, we invite you to make a copy of the baseline, adapt the enhancement script and experiment with your ideas.
+Can you improve music for people with a hearing loss and hearing aid, listening to music in a noisy car?
+We invite you to make a copy of the baseline, adapt the enhancement script and experiment with your ideas.
 Then, you can run the whole system to obtain the HAAQI scores.

-:::danger Remember
-After the objective evaluation we will run subjective evaluation using a listeners panel of 50 listeners.
+After the objective evaluation, we will run a subjective evaluation using a listeners panel of people with a hearing loss.
 We will share the results of your system with you so you can use them in a paper.

+:::danger Note
+This is like a near-end speech enhancement task, but the signal to be processed is music.
+The hearing aid being used by the listener is fixed by us.

 :::
 ::::::

 ## 1. Description of the Problem

-A listener with hearing loss wearing their hearing aids is sitting in a car and listening to recorded music played over the car stereo (see Figure [[1](#fig1)])
+A person with hearing loss is wearing their hearing aids and sitting in a car.
+They're listening to recorded music played over the car stereo (see Figure [[1](#fig1)]).

 <figure id="fig1">
 <img width="250" src={useBaseUrl('/img/Car_scenario.png')} />